KEFB

 KEFB (channel 34) was a religious television station licensed to Ames, Iowa, United States, which served the Des Moines area as an affiliate of the Trinity Broadcasting Network (TBN).
 Owned by Family Educational Broadcasting, the station maintained a transmitter southwest of Ames.
 In addition to TBN programming, KEFB also served the community as an independent educational station.

 History

-The station was originally granted a construction permit on July 12, 1996, as provisional station 960712KL.
-The station would not be officially granted a full license until 2005, when they were granted the call letters KEFB.
+The station was originally granted a construction permit on July 12, 1996.
+The station would not be officially granted a full license until 2005, when it was granted the call letters KEFB.

 Shutdown

 On September 20, 2016, Family Educational Broadcasting announced it was permanently discontinuing all operations of KEFB and returning the station's license to the Federal Communications Commission (FCC).
 KEFB's license was formally canceled and its callsign deleted on October 5, 2016.
 TBN programming remains available in the Des Moines–Ames area via the network's national feed on Mediacom channel 92.